ossd-s24/project-evaluation/brave_evaluation.md

-- __are there issues marked "documentation" or some other indicators that imply that they are documentation (user or developer specific):__
+- __are there issues marked "documentation" or some other indicators that imply that they are documentation (user or developer specific):__ Yes there are.

-    - __how many of such issues are there?__
+    - __how many of such issues are there?__ 24 issues

-    - __look at a few of them, do you think you could submit a fix?__
+    - __look at a few of them, do you think you could submit a fix?__ Yes some of them seem easy enough to submit a fix.